- Unlicensed Travel – Our Experience and Opinion

-If purchasing your flight services direct from the USA to Cuba from a U.S. travel service provider, signing an affidavit witnessed by a public notary attesting to the fact that you will be engaging in licensed travel (if under a Specific License, then accompanied by that license; if General then simply stating your travel plans) will allow the airline/travel service provider to sell you an airline ticket for travel directly to Cuba.
+If purchasing your flight services direct from the USA to Cuba from a U.S. travel service provider, signing an affidavit attesting to the fact that you will be engaging in licensed travel (if under a Specific License, then accompanied by that license; if General then simply stating your travel plans) will allow the airline/travel service provider to sell you an airline ticket for travel directly to Cuba.
 Note that the option for direct air travel from the USA to Cuba is currently available only for authorized American or Cuban-American travelers.

 For licensed or unlicensed U.S. travelers

 Flights to Cuba from third countries (such as Canada, Mexico or Bahamas) with Cubana Airlines are often less expensive and requires no affidavit from suppliers.
 WoWCuba can assist in arranging your flights Cubana Airlines from points outside of the U.S.A. to Cuba.

 For All U.S. Travelers to Cuba

 US Insurance Companies offer their global health, life or travel insurance policy coverage to licensed US travelers to Cuba.
 For unlicensed Cuba travelers, medical insurance is also available upon arrival in Cuba from Asistur.
 Website: www.asistur.cu (in Spanish only).
 Generally speaking, for anyone under 70, insurance cost approximately $3 CUC per day.
 For people over 70 the charge is approximately $5 CUC per day.
 Asistur will require name, passport number and arrival/departure dates.
 Upon arrival in Cuba there is an airport office/desk where you can complete these arrangements prior to proceeding through Immigration.
 Alternatively, in Old Havana, their office is located at Paseo del Prado #254.